 Amplify Free Content

-Amplify is offering some of its study videos for free.
+Amplify is offers its archived webinars and some other videos for free.
 Showing these videos is as easy as sharing your screen in Zoom so you can all watch together, or you can watch the videos individually before the meeting.
-Currently, the free videos include webinar series, videos related to racism and reconciliation, and devotional videos.
-All of the video sessions from these studies are currently available:
+Currently, the topics include behind-the-scenes looks at small-group studies, mental health, division in the church, and more.

 The General Commission on Religion and Race offers the excellent Vital Conversations video series.
 Across four series focusing on different themes, there are dozens of videos to spark conversation about the church, faith, and social issues.
 Each video includes a discussion guide to use during your online meeting.
 View a sample of these videos below: Church: Building the Beloved Community.